What do we do with the garbage we pick up? The City will

 webpage.

 2. Where can we get garbage bags?
-Bags and gloves are available at the Community Center Parks & Rec office and City
+Bags and gloves will be

 3. Does our event have to be on Earth Day?
 No!
 Shelton